leiabarrowes/Rr/DS.md

 If any of the above conditions are met, a "Correct!" alert appears and the Clear() and Repr() functions are run again.
 Otherwise, a "That's not it... try again!" alert appears and the user can reselect the genotypes and resubmit.

+###Score Tracking
+A fraction that says 0/0 always appears at the bottom of the window when the game is initialized.
+These zeros are changeable.
+The fraction represents the number of correct and incorrect answers entered by the user.
+Whenever the user wins a game, both sides of the fraction are increased by 1.
+Whenever the user loses a game, just the right side of the fraction increases by 1.
+If the user quits the game, his or her score is not saved.

 ##Software Test Strategy
 Play each game to make sure each runs smoothly without errors.